European Water Clover foliage

 An aquatic perennial presenting attractive, four-leaf clover like leaves that rise on stalks to water level or just above; great for pond edges, or water features; a spore producing plant that does not flower

-European Water Clover's attractive fan-shaped compound leaves emerge chartreuse in spring, turning bluish-green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+European Water Clover's attractive fan-shaped compound leaves emerge chartreuse in spring, turning bluish-green in color throughout the season on a plant with a spreading habit of growth.

 European Water Clover is a dense herbaceous perennial with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.